 - Centre de l'Hêtre

 This is the perfect way to try camping or just get out in the great outdoors without having to pack all that gear.
 The idea is to supply you with the necessary equipment (such as dishes, bedding, and a BBQ).
 There are plenty of options when it comes to comfort camping, including yurts, huts, and other unusual places to stay .
 Most are found in Sépaq parks or private campgrounds.

 If the idea of a yurt village inspires you, check out Vallée-Bras-du-Nord or Village Yourtes Valcartier.
 Or you could stay in one of the geodesic domes at Centre de l’Hêtre and stargaze from the comfort of your bed.

-Located on the tip of Île d’Orléans, Camping Orléans is the only five-star campground in the Québec City area.
-This high-end establishment is impeccably kept, and the service is outstanding.
+Located on the tip of Île d’Orléans, Camping Orléans is a high-end establishment impeccably kept where the service is outstanding.
 For the ultimate experience, choose a site with a view of the St. Lawrence River.
 Just be sure to book early!

 The Québec City area has plenty of spots where you can park your RV.
 Use our list of dedicated RV parking lots to plan your trip.